 An overview of the skills and knowledge necessary for the instruction of cosmetology students.
 Two lecture hours, six lab hours per week.
-Credit: 4 semester hours

 CSME 1441 Principles of Nail technology II

 Advanced theory and practice of nail technology and enhancements.
 Topics include application and art of nail technology.